 Environmentalists often frequent this place for it shelters Coscinium fenestratum - a rare species of climber.
 One also finds the cane turtle which is facing extinction.

 Most people visit this sanctuary as it offers a wonderful trekking option and nature camping.
-Visit this place during November-March period for pleasant climatic conditions.
-Travellers can also visit the famous Mookambika temple which is but a few minutes drive from the sanctuary.
+Visit this place during November-March, because this period is meant for pleasant climatic conditions and favourable.
+Travelers can also visit the famous Mookambika temple which is a few minutes drive from the sanctuary.